Skip to main content

 Anaplasmosis: Wisconsin Data

-Anaplasmosis is the second most common illness spread by ticks reported in Wisconsin.
+Anaplasmosis is the second most common illness spread by ticks in Wisconsin, after Lyme disease.

 Anaplasmosis is preventable and treatable.
 Learn more about Tick Bite Prevention.